-The number one skill that all motorsport photographers need to master is the art of slow shutter speed panning.
+The number one skill that all motorsport photographers need to master is the art of slow shutter-speed panning.

-While we have a number of compositional techniques that we can use to convey speed and motion, nothing showcases the movement in a still motorsport photo better than motion blur in your images.
+While we have a number of compositional techniques that we can use to convey speed and movement, nothing showcases the movement in a still motorsport photo better than motion blur in your images.
 And the only way to do that in camera is by panning.

 Slow shutter speed panning adds a dynamic and artistic touch to your motorsport images that, when used well, not only emphasises the speed and drama of motorsport but can also bring a greater focus to the subject of your photo.
-Usually, a race car or bike travelling a speed.
+Usually, a race car or bike travelling at speed.